Natural Resources

 Presence of water flow patterns:

-Short and broken, irregular in appearance or discontinuous, with debris dams. -
+Water flow patterns are short, disconnected, and irregular in appearance with debris dams. -

 Number and height of erosional pedestals or terracettes: